-(The full responsibilities of the governing body are set out in Part Two of KCSIE 2022- The management of safeguarding.
+(The full responsibilities of the governing body are set out in Part Two of KCSIE 2023- The management of safeguarding.
 The governing body will ensure that the school is fully compliant with their statutory safeguarding responsibilities.)

-7. CHECKING THE IDENTITY AND SUITABILITY OF VISITORS Para 285 -288 KCSIE 2022
+7. CHECKING THE IDENTITY AND SUITABILITY OF VISITORS KCSIE 2023

 Our school have robust procedures in place for people visiting the school.
 For visitors who are there in a professional capacity we will check ID and be assured that the visitor has had the appropriate DBS check.
-The Office will sign visitors' in and all must wear a visitor's badge when in school.
+Visitors are always expected to sign the visitors' book and wear a visitor's badge when in school.
 We will ensure that visitors to our school are supervised as appropriate.